Avirup0612/Cab_Company_Data_Analysis/README.md

 **5. fact_trips**

-Purpose: This table provides detailed information on each individual trip, including trip-specific metrics like distance, fare, and ratings, which can be used for granular trip-level analysis.
+Purpose: This table provides detailed information on each trip, including trip-specific metrics like distance, fare, and ratings, which can be used for granular trip-level analysis.

 - trip_id: Unique identifier for each trip.
 - date: The exact date of the trip (formatted as YYYY-MM-DD).